AveroLLC/mocha-testrail-advanced-reporter/README.md

 **suiteName**: string suite name with which the tests are associated

 **autoCloseRun**: (boolean) whether to close the test run once the results have been submitted.
 Defaults to false.

+**milestoneId**: (string) the milestone ID to associate with the test run in TestRail.
+If not provided the run won't be associated with a milestone.